How To Use Technology in the Classroom: Benefits & Effects

 Utilizing different types of technology in the classroom, including a virtual classroom, creates learners who are actively engaged with learning objectives.
 The implementation of technology also creates pathways for differentiated instruction to meet the unique needs of students as individual learners within a broader classroom climate.

-Ways to Integrate Technology in the Classroom
+How to Integrate Technology in the Classroom

 There is a common misconception that the integration of technology in the classroom can be a financial burden for school districts, but students do not necessarily need their own tablets or laptops to succeed with technology.
 The use of technology during whole-class instruction can foster student engagement for auditory and visual learners.
+Integrating simple technologies Power Points, games, internet homework assignments, or online grading systems can be difference makers in students' growth in the classroom.

 Power Points and Games